ondator/vault/switch-to-hierarchy.md

 ```

 > Here we change return type of `MakeSound` to `string` because in functional world we prefer pure functions and adding of effects on program boundaries.
 So we can either model IO effect or simply return our "sound" and do IO somewhere up the stack

+Now we have a design which is flexible enought to add new logic, but it's not so good in the case when we need to add a lot of new `IAnimal` implementations.
+This is a very interesting trade-off.
+It become much more confusing when you grasp that it is possible to combine two approaches above for one class hierarchy!
+Seems like that such mixed approach can solve this case, but practically team became confused and try use one consolidated approach

 So here is the summary:
 + hierarchy is only the one of possible solutions